eroshiva/trade-show-poc/README.md

     - Research indicated the existence of the grpc-gateway plugin, which is able to autogenerate rever HTTP proxy out of Protobuf definition of the schema.
 - SQL coexistance with Go code.
-    - Research in tooling - rather misleading, unhelpful, and time-consuming.
+    - Research in tooling — rather misleading, unhelpful, and time-consuming.
     - I had to stick with my original idea to use `protoc-gen-ent` and `ent` framework for PostgreSQL interaction with microservice, which provided a central place for managing everything - API and SQL-driven schema within a single Protobuf.

 I also found some recommendations about different tool usage confusing and misleading rather than helpful.
 It's always better to follow tool's documentation rather than asking AI for a tutorial.

+### Silly, nasty bugs
+This project has been evolving rapidly fast, under the short time constraints.
+There might be some little tricky corner cases that I didn't take into account.
+Overall, the general workflow should be safe from violations.
+In case you found a bug, feel free to submit an issue with a detailed description.